10 Worst Breakfast Habits That Are Ruining Your Day

 You stock up on fruit juice.

-It's fruit that you can drink it—what could go wrong?
+It's fruit you can drink—what could go wrong?
 Well, if it's not freshly squeezed juice, a whole lot.
 See, many fruit juices are often high calorie and are loaded up with added sugars.
 Fruit all on its own is naturally sweet enough!
 It's no wonder fruit juices are on our list of the drinks with more sugar than a Hershey's bar.

 You buy the wrong type of yogurt.